Harvard-CS145/mininet_topology/README.md

 Iperf is a tool that measures the bandwidth between two hosts.

-To run iperf, first, you can access terminals for `h1` and `h2`:
+To run iperf, first, you can access terminals for `h1` and `h2`
 ```
 mininet> xterm h1
 ```
 ```
 mininet> xterm h2
 ```
-In `h1` terminal, you can start the iperf server, for example:
+In `h1` terminal, you can start the iperf server, for example
 ```
 iperf -s
 ```
-And for `h2` terminal, you can start the iperf client and send traffic to `h1`:
+And for `h2` terminal, you can start the iperf client and send traffic to `h1`
 ```
 iperf -c 10.0.0.1
 ```